 Timers regulate drip irrigation.
 It helps in automatically turning the pump on and off at regular time intervals.

 The flow valves and pressure regulators let you monitor and control the flow rate of the nutrient solution throughout the system.

-- Convenient extra-large dial and readout screen for easy set-up and review of watering schedules
+- Extra-large dial and readout screen provide easy set-up and review of watering schedules

 9. Hydroponic Nutrients